Skip to content

 Introduction:

 Error handling is an essential aspect of any programming language, and PHP is no exception.
 In PHP, there are several ways to handle errors, such as displaying error messages on the screen or writing them to a log file.
-However, the best way to handle errors in PHP is by using exception handling.
-In this guide, we will discuss exception handling in PHP and how it can be used to handle errors effectively.
+However, one of the most robust approaches is using exception handling.
+In this guide, we will discuss the restore_exception_handler() function and how it can be used to revert to a previous exception handler effectively.

 What are exceptions in PHP?